AnthonySteele/anthonysteele.github.io/AsyncResync.md

 - When the frameworks or 3rd party library insists.
 For example ASP.NET filters and child actions must be synchronous.
 However, [in ASP.NET Core, the entire pipeline is fully asynchronous](http://blog.stephencleary.com/2017/03/aspnetcore-synchronization-context.html).
 There are no synchronous child actions in ASP.NET Core, so it is best to find another construct to use instead.

-- The `Main` entry point of a console application must be synchronous.
-This limitation will be removed in a future release.
+- it used to be that the `Main` entry point of a console application must be synchronous.
+[This limitation is removed in C# Version 7.1](https://blogs.msdn.microsoft.com/mazhou/2017/05/30/c-7-series-part-2-async-main/).

 - [A windows service will also have a synchronous entry point](http://stackoverflow.com/questions/39656932/how-to-handle-async-start-errors-in-topshelf).